 - Other R&D type project requests that fall outside of the categories above

 Once you’ve identified the list of potential tasks and/or processes to reassess, the next step is to get a deep understanding into the tasks being replaced prior to searching for a solution.
 Too often we find that technical solutions are being applied to tasks where there is a poor understanding of the capabilities, resulting in long and expensive projects that fail entirely.
 Before applying a technical solution, it’s imperative that one tests the concept among small amounts of data to figure out if it’s even a feasible solution.
 It’s important to remember that many common tasks have already been solved by others, so ensure you leverage these resources and out-of-the-box solutions for Machine Learning problems.

 We expect 2018 to be the year when companies that leverage Machine Learning for their core business will gain a major competitive advantage.
-Want to learn more about the ways you can implement AI/Machine Learning into your organization?
-Reach out to schedule a time to chat.

 Stay tuned for the remaining parts of this series to find out how these six trends are expected to shape success in 2018.

 - Low code and no code

 - Apps replacing office tools

 Learn more about the first, and most important, trend in 2018: Human First.